KarthicRepo/Gatling_Stress_test_using_scala/README.md

 # Gatling_Stress_test_using_scala
 sample scala programs for Stress testing of APIs in Gatling tool.

-## GATLING FOR STRESS TESTING OF APIs
+### GATLING FOR STRESS TESTING OF APIs

-This project consist of sample programs in scala for Stress testing in Gatling tool.
+- This project consist of sample programs in scala for Stress testing in Gatling tool.
-I've mainly focused on the API stress testing, and included few Web-socket connection testing as well.
+- I've mainly focused on the API stress testing, and included few Web-socket connection testing as well.
+- Also I've built a custom influxdb docker image, where the graphite is pre-enabled, this will be useful for docker platform.

 ### Below are the list of functionality I've tried to cover.
 - Simple REST api call and status code validation.